rockset/rockset-node-client/README.md

 By default, the rockset-node-client is a thin wrapper that sends REST calls to Rockset using `node-fetch`.
 Many applications may require more complex behavior.
 If additional functionality is required, `rockset-node-client` can be configured to generate the parameters for a REST call, and pass them to a custom fetch function to be handled accordingly.

-Here is an example that shows how to support cancelling api calls using a custom fetch function with Axios.
+Here is an example that shows how to support cancelling API calls using a custom fetch function with Axios.
 To supply a custom fetch function, we pass it in as the last parameter to rocksetConfigure.

-_Note this does not cancel the api request on Rockset's servers_
+_Note this does not cancel the API request on Rockset's servers_

 ```ts
 import axios from "axios";